 - Use an electric mixer to cream together the sugar and butter in a large mixing bowl.
 Add the molasses and egg and beat until well combined.

-- In a separate bowl, combine the flour, baking soda, ginger, cinnamon, and salt.
+- In a separate medium bowl, combine the flour, baking soda, ginger, cinnamon, and salt.
 Use a spoon to blend the flour mixture into the butter mixture.
 Add the hot water and stir until well incorporated and the batter is smooth.
 Pour into the prepared pan.

 - Bake for 45 to 50 minutes, or until a toothpick inserted in the center of the cake comes out clean.